f-lk/IBAPC/README.md

 python IBAPC.py --eval False
 ```

-By completing the backdoor attack, we can obtain the optimal noise in frequency domain in ./record_one and the corresponding checkpoints in ./checkpoints
+By completing the backdoor attack, we can obtain the optimal frequency backdoor trigger suffixed with .npy in ./record_one folder, and the corresponding checkpoints in ./checkpoints folder.

 ## Citation